whitequark/ast/README.YARD.md

 garbage collector, but completely eliminates all concurrency and aliasing problems.

-See also {AST::Node}, {AST::Processor} and {AST::Sexp} for additional
+See also {AST::Node}, {AST::Processor::Behavior} and {AST::Sexp} for
-recommendations and design patterns.
+additional recommendations and design patterns.